 When implementing a non ECU hosted tool, be considerate of what you are asking your students to do.
 If students have to create personal accounts with the third-party, carefully review the Terms and Conditions you are asking them to agree to in order to participate in your course.
 In addition, consider providing suggestions for account names and ways students can mask their identity; please do not require students to post profile pictures of themselves.

-Include information about all of the technology tools you are using in your course syllabus and in the course description so that students have access to this information at the start of the class in the event they do not want to use non ECU hosted technologies for their course work.----
+Include information about all of the technology tools you are using in your course syllabus and in the course description so that students have access to this information at the start of the class in the event they do not want to use non ECU hosted technologies for their course work.

-In the situation where you need to place student data in the cloud, a university contact is required.
+In the situation where you need to place student data in the cloud, a university contract is required.
 Examples include: uploading a student’s paper into plagiarism checking software, uploading a student’s video to YouTube or other video hosting service, etc. If you are unable to meet this requirement, you must request your students complete and sign a consent form.
 As the instructor, you must archive the consent forms for your course(s).
 The consent form can be found HERE.
 Please contact the Office of the Registrar at 252.328.6747 if you have questions or need assistance with the form.
 Do not put student course content in the cloud and agree to the terms and conditions without the student’s consent.
 If you administer a tool, such as a publisher assessment account for your course or another tool where you place student data in the cloud, this is considered an education record that is protected by FERPA.